rabieelj/test/_posts/2020-05-29-reconnecting-with-the-old-people-in-your-life-a-source-of-sheer-joy.md

 date: 2020-05-29T05:16:26.000Z
 layout: post
 title: "Reconnecting With the Old People in Your Life: A Source of Sheer Joy"
 description: People come in touch with you in your lifespan.
 Not everyone stays but leaves.
+That is life.
+But sometimes, if you wish, you may reconnect with the old people in your life years later magically through old emails, old phone numbers or even social media.
 image: /assets/img/uploads/team-spirit-2448837_640.jpg
 optimized_image: /assets/img/uploads/team-spirit-2448837_640.jpg
 category: blog